epn-vespa/VESPA-CRISM-helper-scripts/README.md

 # DaCHS-for-VESPA
-Current task is to build a wizard to make q.rd from scratch with user-friendly webform interface (qrd_generator.html).
+Current task is to update q.rd generator:
+ * to defind binds, especially for spatial_frame type (so it doesn't need so much tinkering for GAVO to ingest it)